 When the person next to you yawns, chances are very good that you are going to be breaking into a yawn, too, even if you are not sleepy in the slightest.
-When others laugh for a long time, your mouth starts to upturn into a smile on the way to a chuckle.
+When someone laughs for a long time, it's very hard to resist a grin or chuckle.

 And when your stressed-out colleague is demanding a meeting right now, the alarmed face quickly incites yours to mimic it.
 Now you’re stressed too.

 So much for free will.
 We all have a copycat streak, thanks to social circuitry that makes us yawn and panic when others do.
 As a social animal, we are built to relate to others, so much so that we physically reflect back their expressions and movements.

 The urge to echo is triggered by what are known as mirror neurons, brain cells that mimic the actions or emotions of others.
 While they help us learn, understand, and bond, they can also be our undoing when the channeled behavior is the emotional contagion of stress.

 Mirror neurons were first identified in the 1990s by Italian scientists studying how the brain controls mouth and hand movements in macaques.
 Researchers found that a distinct batch of cells lit up when the monkees performed or even observed specific movements.